svrohith9/extract-emails-google/ReadMe.md

 # Email Extractor Library

-Extract email addresses and metadata from Gmail into Google Sheets.
+Extract email addresses and email metadata from Gmail into Google Sheets with filters for dates, subjects, attachments, and filenames.
+Designed as both a Google Apps Script library and a Gmail add-on UI.

 ## Usage

 This project is free to use.
-If you want to customize or extend it, please fork the repo and use your fork for changes and deployments.
+If you plan to customize or extend it, please fork the repo and use your fork for changes and deployments.

-## Quick Start
+## Quick Start (Library)

 1. Open Google Sheets -> Extensions -> Apps Script
 2. Click the plus icon next to Libraries